renecaceres/Analyser/doc/using_git.md

 * Commited too much, like to split up into multiple commits --> Soft Reset
 * Things went so wrong that you want to throw some commits away --> Hard Reset

-Note: Before you play god, be careful!
-If you rewrite history which has already been pushed remote then you need to force overwriting the remote history or you won't be able to push again.
-See correcting errors in your public repo.
-If the commits you want to discard have already been propagated into other's repositories then you will probably cause a lot of trouble!
+> If you rewrite history which has already been pushed remote then you need to
+> force overwriting the remote history or you won't be able to push again.
+See
+> correcting errors in your public repo.
+If the commits you want to discard
+> have already been propagated into other's repositories then you will
+> probably cause a lot of trouble.

 ### Correcting errors in your public remote repository